sv222/AWS-Solutions-Architect-Associate-Exam-2024/README.md

 Here is some short information you will need to pass the AWS Certified Solutions Architect Associate exam:

 - CloudTrail is a fully managed service that continuously logs all API calls made to your AWS account and your resources.
-- CloudTrail logs can be delivered to Amazon S3, CloudWatch Logs, or Kinesis Data Streams.
+- CloudTrail logs can be delivered to Amazon S3, CloudWatch Logs.
 - CloudTrail logs can be used to track user activity, troubleshoot problems, and audit your AWS environment.
 - CloudTrail logs can be retained for up to two years.